pantheon-systems/documentation/source/_docs/sso-organizations.md

 ### Cannot Authenticate with Username/Password When Creating a New Machine Token
 If you are a member of a SAML-enabled organization, and the password field does not disappear after you enter your username and password, you'll need to log out of your active session, log back in, and try again.
 This can occur if you have two accounts with different email addresses and have not logged out of an active session.

-### Cannot Login Using Google Account
+### Cannot Log in Using a Google Account
 Google account login is disabled for users in organizations using single sign-on.
-SAML allows organizations to centrally manage authentication policies, so allowing Social Login could circumvent that policy.
+SAML allows organizations to centrally manage authentication policies, so allowing social login could circumvent that policy.